All Episodes

 Thank you.

-Well, see, that's that's the point we do know.
+Well, see, that's the point.

 We would all like to know what's in the documents, Jim.

-Uh and the all we can do is speculate why.
+And all we can do is speculate why.

 I mean, there must be something pretty damning in it.

-It's without any actual malice involved, I uh I think it's pretty hard to make any sort of irrational conclusion.
+Perhaps, but I mean, it's a little presumptuous and or, you know, without any actual malice involved, I think it's pretty hard to make any sort of ever conclusion.

-We know that the Millennium After Action Review was an effort by the Clinton administration to claim uh credit for no terrorism, no terrorist acts occurring during the run-up to Y2K.
+We know that the Millennium After Action Review was an effort by the Clinton administration to claim credit for no terrorism, no terrorist acts occurring during the run-up to Y2K.

-Now look, look at this.
+Now, look, look at this.

-I am being treated by the first caller of the day as a criminal, and Sandy Burglar has admitted to taking this review, these documents out of the National Archives and hiding them under a construction trailer.
+I am being treated by the first caller of the day as a criminal, and Sandy Burglar has admitted to taking this review, these documents, out of the National Archives and hiding them under a construction trailer.

-And I am under the interrogation less- Don't you think it's a little presumptuous without any actual malice involved?
+Don't you think it's a little presumptuous without any actual malice involved?

-This is the problem with nobody ever does anything wrong except me.
+Nobody ever does anything wrong except me.

 And all I'm doing is talking about it.

-Why aren't you calling me and demanding that burglar and the Clintons release the details?
+Why aren't you calling me and demanding that Burglar and the Clintons release the details?

 That way you won't have to be mad at me for speculating.